-This report deals with geophysical data and describes

-the data flow from the measurements at the study sites to the result tables in the database.
+This report deals with geophysical data and describes the data flow from the measurements at the study sites to the result tables in the database.
 All of the geophysical investigations were conducted by Swedish Geological Survey, SGU, before 820701, and by Swedish Geological Co, SGAB, after that date.
-However only SGAB has been cited in the geophysical flyleaf information, since all personell involved and all filed material may now be found at SGAB.
+However only SGAB has been cited in the geophysical flyleaf information, since all personnel involved and all filed material may now be found at SGAB.

-The geophysical investigations have been divided into the following four subjects.
+The geophysical investigations have been divided into the following three subjects.

-- Geophysical ground surface measurements,

-profile measurements

-- Geophysical ground surface measurements, grid
+- Geophysical ground surface measurements

-net measurements

 - Geophysical borehole logging

 - Petrophysical measurements